Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Experimental results

-\subsection{Additional Segmentation Results}
+\subsection{Additional segmentation results}

-To further examine the effect of the proposed Variance Amplifying Regularizer (VAR) under high pruning rates, we provide additional qualitative segmentation results in Figure~\ref{fig:append-tumor1} and Figure~\ref{fig:append-tumor2}.
-Each figure compares the segmentation masks produced by several pruning-robust training methods, both with and without VAR, alongside the corresponding ground-truth tumor annotations.
+To further examine the effect of the proposed Weight Concentration Regularizer (WCR) under high pruning rates, we provide additional qualitative segmentation results in Figure~\ref{fig:append-tumor1} and Figure~\ref{fig:append-tumor2}.
+Each figure compares the segmentation masks produced by several pruning-robust training methods, both with and without WCR, alongside the corresponding ground-truth tumor annotations.

-Across all examples, models trained without VAR often show degraded predictions after 85\% one-shot pruning.
+Across all examples, models trained without WCR often show degraded predictions after 85\% one-shot pruning.
 Typical failure patterns include incomplete tumor regions, loss of boundary continuity, and irregular or noisy shapes.
-In contrast, models trained with VAR consistently preserve more complete lesion structures and maintain clearer and more accurate tumor boundaries.
-Methods such as SFW and SAM particularly benefit from the addition of VAR, which stabilizes the model’s internal representations even under severe sparsity.
+In contrast, models trained with WCR consistently preserve more complete lesion structures and maintain clearer and more accurate tumor boundaries.
+Methods such as SFW, SAM, and S$^2$SAM particularly benefit from the addition of WCR, which stabilizes the model's internal representations even under severe sparsity.

 These qualitative findings are consistent with the quantitative results presented in the main paper.
-By promoting broader and more structured weight distributions during training, VAR reduces the distortion caused by aggressive pruning and leads to better segmentation masks, especially for tumors with complex shapes or low-contrast regions.
+By promoting broader and more structured weight distributions during training, WCR reduces the distortion caused by aggressive pruning and leads to better segmentation masks, especially for tumors with complex shapes or low-contrast regions.